Research

 WESTERN RIBBONSNAKE DISTRIBUTION AND CONSERVATION IN NEW MEXICO

-The Western Ribbonsnake (Thamnophis proximus) is a state-threatened species in New Mexico with few historic occurrence records.
-Though well-studied in other portions of its range, it is poorly understood in New Mexico.
-The primary goal of this research is to update and better describe the full distribution of this species in the state, as well as identify habitat features that correlate with occupancy.
-Additionally, we are investigating threats that the species may face, including habitat loss, invasive species, water quality declines, and snake fungal disease.
-Funding for this research is provided by the New Mexico Department of Game and Fish.
+The Western Ribbonsnake (Thamnophis proximus) is a state-threatened species in New Mexico with few historic occurrence records, leaving significant gaps in our understanding of its status within the state.
+Although the species has been well studied in other portions of its range, it remains poorly understood in New Mexico, where its distribution, habitat associations, and population viability are largely unknown.
+The primary goal of this research is to update and more fully describe the statewide distribution of the species, as well as to identify habitat features that correlate with occupancy and persistence.
+In doing so, we aim to provide a clearer picture of where viable populations remain and what environmental conditions support them.
+Additionally, we are investigating a suite of potential threats, including habitat loss and fragmentation, invasive species, declines in water quality, and the emergence of snake fungal disease.
+Together, these data will inform management actions and conservation planning for this imperiled species.
+Funding provided by the New Mexico Department of Game and Fish.

 DISTRIBUTION AND CONSERVATION OF THE BLACK-SPOTTED NEWT